ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 Case-specific Configuration
 =============================

+When generating a new experiment (described in detail in :numref:`Section %s <GeneratingWflowExpt>`), the SRW App first reads and assigns default values from the ``config_defaults.sh`` file.
+Then, it reads and (re)assigns variables from the user's custom ``config.sh`` file, located in the
+``ufs-srweather-app/regional_workflow/ush`` directory.

 .. _DefaultConfigSection:

 Default configuration: ``config_defaults.sh``
 ------------------------------------------------
-When generating a new experiment (described in detail in :numref:`Section %s <GeneratingWflowExpt>`), the ``config_defaults.sh`` file is read first and assigns default values to the experiment parameters.
-Important configuration variables in the ``config_defaults.sh`` file are shown in :numref:`Table %s <ConfigVarsDefault>`, with more documentation found in the file itself, and in :numref:`Chapter %s <ConfigWorkflow>`.
+Important configuration variables in the ``config_defaults.sh`` file appear in :numref:`Table %s <ConfigVarsDefault>`.
 Some of these default values are intentionally invalid in order to ensure that the user assigns valid values in the user-specified configuration ``config.sh`` file.
-Therefore, any settings provided in ``config.sh`` will override the default ``config_defaults.sh`` settings.
+Any settings provided in ``config.sh`` will override the default ``config_defaults.sh`` settings.
 Note that there is usually no need for a user to modify the default configuration file.
+Additional information on the default settings can be found in the file itself and in :numref:`Chapter %s <ConfigWorkflow>`.

 .. _ConfigVarsDefault: